johnpolacek/hello-next-app/README.md

 You will need to create a new Firebase project.

 Go to the [Firebase console](https://console.firebase.google.com/) and add your project by following the prompts.
 Once you’re project is created, set up Firebase Authentication and enable Email/Password initially as an authentication provider to get started.
+If you’d like to use Google as an Authentication Provider, you will need to provide a Google Support Email Address.
+You will need a google email address.
+If you would like to have a dedicated email address for support, you can set one up on [groups.google.com](https://groups.google.com/).

 To use Firebase, you will need to copy the config into your codebase.
 Go to your Firebase project dashboard, click on the gear icon, and choose "Project settings"